National Museum of Slavery

 Photography

-May be restricted indoors — follow staff guidance
+May be restricted indoors, so follow staff guidance.

 Suggested time

-- This topic can be emotionally heavy — take breaks, hydrate, and allow time to reflect.
+- This topic can feel emotionally heavy, so taking breaks, hydrating and allowing time to reflect can help.

 - If visiting with children or students, introduce the themes gently and answer questions with care.

-- Heat & sun: If pairing with outdoor stops, bring water/hat; shade outside can be limited.
+- Heat and sun: if you are pairing this with outdoor stops, bring water and a hat, as shade can be limited.

-- Transport: Agree a pick-up time/spot with your driver; ride-hailing works in the area.
+- Transport: agree a pick-up time and place with your driver, though ride-hailing also works in the area.

-- Accessibility: Step-free access may be limited in parts; call ahead if essential.
+- Accessibility: step-free access may be limited in some parts, so call ahead if essential.

 Coastal setting south-west of central Luanda.
 Pin the entrance clearly if using ride-hailing.